News and Media.

 Fourthly, get the church involved.
 Pray corporately for mental health services and consider raising money for local projects who support children and young people.

-Yesterday, our Founding Director Rachael had the immense privilege of visiting Buckingham Palace and attending a reception hosted by TRH the Duke and Duchess of Cambridge with Prince Harry.
+Yesterday, our Founder Rachael had the immense privilege of visiting Buckingham Palace and attending a reception hosted by TRH the Duke and Duchess of Cambridge with Prince Harry.

 It was a wonderful evening, hearing speeches from the Duke of Cambridge and the President of Mind, Stephen Fry.
 What was perhaps most inspirational was hearing about the incredible work all over the UK being done to combat the stigma of mental illness; from long time volunteers with the Samaritans to teachers who are leading the way in creating mentally healthy schools.